EcoManYT/PD-DTP/README.md

 READ THIS BEFORE USING!!!

+The main code can be found at esp32disptest3d/src/main.cpp <--

 Hello! its me Matt, i'm the creator of this program.This program was created for testing my new 128x64 lcd display i got for christmas and because i'm a sucker for physics, programing challenges and logical thinking i decided to create this little program for fun and for me to learn something new!
 Now the only things you should change to use